 Over the years the stadium underwent several renovations, the first in the late 1980s, and later in 2004 and 2010.
 This gradually reduced capacity to its current number.

 In 1991, the stadium got renamed Erzgebirgsstadion.
-Twenty years later, in 2011, the sponsor name Sparkassen was placed in front as part of a naming rights deal that will last until 2020.
+Twenty years later, in 2011, the sponsor name Sparkassen was placed in front as part of a naming rights deal that lasted until 2017.

 The stadium is picturesquely surrounded by the rolling green hills of the Erzgebirge (Ore Mountains).